How to Get Car Insurance After Bankruptcy

 Get Quotes From at Least Three Insurers

 Get quotes from at least three insurers, including at least one that explicitly advertises acceptance of drivers with poor credit or recent financial hardship.
 Progressive and State Farm both write policies for post-bankruptcy drivers in most states and are among the lowest-cost options at poor-credit rates.
-If standard insurers aren't competitive, explore non-standard auto insurance options that focus on credit-challenged drivers.
+If standard insurers aren't competitive, non-standard auto insurance options that focus on credit-challenged drivers are worth considering.

 4. 4